srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-verify.md

     -------------------------------------------------------------------------------------------------------------------------------------------------------------------
     ```

-The leaf 2, as an ES peer, gets both RT1 and RT4 in its table while leaf3 only imports RT1 as it's a remote PE.
+Leaf2, as an ES peer, receives both RT1 and RT4 in its table, while leaf3 only imports RT1 since it is a remote PE.

-At last, verify the MAC table of the "mac-vrf-1" on Leaf3 which should show the 'esi' instead of an individual destination for the ce1's MAC address.
+Finally, check the MAC table of the "mac-vrf-1" on leaf3, which should show the 'esi' instead of an individual destination for the MAC address of ce1.

 ```
 A:leaf3# show network-instance mac-vrf-1 bridge-table mac-table all